Gilligan's Island: Cancellation

 During the 1966–1967 television season, Gilligan's Island aired on Mondays at 7:30 p.m.
 Eastern time.
-Although the sitcom's ratings had fallen well out of the top-30 programs, during the last few weeks of its third season, the series was still winning its timeslot against its main competition, The Monkees, which aired at the same time on NBC-TV.
+Although the sitcom's ratings had fallen well out of the top-30 programs, during the last few weeks of its third season, the series was still winning its timeslot against its main competition, The Monkees, which aired at the same time on NBC.
 Therefore, CBS assured Sherwood Schwartz that Gilligan's Island would be picked up for a fourth year.

 CBS, however, had signaled its intention to cancel the long-running Western series Gunsmoke, which had been airing late on Saturday nights during the 1966–1967 television season.
 Under pressure from CBS network president William S. Paley and his wife Babe, along with many network affiliates and longtime fans of Gunsmoke, CBS rescheduled the Western to an earlier time slot on Mondays at 7:30 p.m.
 Eastern time.
 As a result, Gilligan's Island was quietly canceled at practically the last minute while the cast members were all on vacation.
 Based on Sherwood Schwartz's verbal confirmation that the series would be renewed for a fourth season, some of the cast had bought houses near the set.